dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The encoding string MUST have the value: "json".

-Alteratively, the vCon can be externally referenced.
+Alternatively, the vCon can be externally referenced.
 The url, alg and signature parameters and values are defined in [Externally Referenced Files](#externally-referenced-files).

 * url: "String"